 But most importantly, in terms of market demand, it’s clear that consumers are trending toward larger phones and the iPhone 6’s 4.7” screen just isn’t cutting it anymore—not to mention the fact that upgrading to the iPhone 7 Plus gives users a Full HD display.

 Even though the highest traded-in Android phone was the Galaxy S5 (12.09% of all trade-ins), the value of a secondary Galaxy S7 Edge ($252) and Moto Z Force Droid ($280) support the notion that bigger smartphones are better.
 The secondary market must prepare accordingly.

 Standard Contracts Are Still Being Phased Out by Leasing Programs

 It should come as no surprise at this point that two-year contracts are technically no longer available from the major carriers (we might be sliding back to carrier subsidy models, but that’s a different story).

 However, at this time last year leasing had barely overtaken standard contracts as the primary means of obtaining a new device (a 51%/49% split).
 In Q4 2016, leasing now accounts for 70% of payment options compared to just 30% standard contracts.

 These leasing options have given rise to widespread programs allowing consumers to keep up with every iteration of the iPhone.
 While the two-year cycle dominated Q4 2016, it will be interesting to see how the secondary market is affected as consumers start to trade in year-old devices and the price slashing begins.

 Regardless of the specific trends each quarter, one thing is clear—the secondary smartphone market is on the rise.
-If you want some help getting your trade-in program into its more effective form, download our free white paper, 15 Steps to Creating an Efficient Mobile Trade-In Program.
+If you want some help getting your trade-in program into its more effective form, download our free white paper, 16 Steps to Optimize Your Mobile Trade-in Program.